facebook/flow/website/en/docs/types/arrays.md

 ## `$ReadOnlyArray<T>` <a class="toc" id="toc-readonlyarray" href="#toc-readonlyarray"></a>

-Similar to [`$ReadOnly<T>`](../utilities/#toc-readonly), it is the supertype of all arrays and all tuples and represents an immutable array.
+Similar to [`$ReadOnly<T>`](../utilities/#toc-readonly), it is the supertype of all arrays and all tuples and represents a read-only view of an array.
 It does not contain any methods that will allow an object of this type to be mutated (no `push()`, `pop()`, etc.).

 ```js